SPEAK VISUALLY Receive practical tips on how to

 What’s the point of putting all the effort into writing and designing your e-book if you don’t promote it?
 Apart from the signup or buy now button on your site, don’t forget to do plenty of social media marketing.

 Using the same style guide as the e-book, create some social media graphics.
-Create a cover for your e-book and use an online mockup generator for a great looking image.
+Create a book cover design for your e-book and use an online mockup generator for a great looking image.
 Share them where your readers hang out.
 Get their attention, show them how your e-book will solve their problem.
 Send an email to your subscribers with a link to download the e-book.
 Ask them to share it with interested friends.

 Do Facebook live videos and share Instagram stories where you talk about your new e-book.
 Tell your followers a little about what’s in it, show them the table of contents.
 Create an animated video for extra attention.